Basic Design of Solder Mask

 In contrast, paste layers are exclusively for stencil creation and have no relevance to PCB production.
 PCB review engineers do not handle or provide paste layer files.

-For densely packed IC pads, to minimize the risk of solder bridging between adjacent IC pins during soldering, you can design solder mask webs (i.e., applying a layer of solder resist ink between two adjacent IC pads).
-In conjunction with our manufacturing process, solder mask webs can be designed under the following conditions:
+For densely packed IC pads, in order to reduce the risk of solder flowing to adjacent IC pins and causing shorts during soldering, soldermask bridges can be designed (i.e. applying a layer of soldermask ink between the two IC pads).
+According to JLCPCB’s manufacturing process, soldermask bridges may be applied when the following conditions are met:

 Conclusion